arcanemachine/django-htmx-alpine/README.md

 ## Setup Instructions

+- Using `docker` and `docker-compose` (recommended):
+  - Clone the repo
+  - Navigate to the project's root directory
+  - Run `docker-compose -f docker-compose.yml -f docker-compose.dev.django-standalone up`

 - Create a virtualenv and install the required dependencies
   - Using [Poetry](https://python-poetry.org/docs/) (recommended):
     - Create a virtualenv and install the required dependencies